graphql/graphql-spec/spec/Section 3 -- Type System.md

    {"__"}.
 4. Any members of a Tagged type extension must not be already defined on the original Tagged type.
+5. Members of a Tagged type extension must not cause {IsOutputType(taggedType)} and {IsInputType(taggedType)} to both become {false}.
-5. Any non-repeatable directives provided must not already apply to the original Tagged type.
+6. Any non-repeatable directives provided must not already apply to the original Tagged type.